ninhtran02/zdirect/README.md

     - The installation instructions of *ashr* can be found in Matt Stephen's [GitHub page](https://github.com/stephens999/ashr).

-    - The installation instructions of *Rmosek* can be found in [here]({https://docs.mosek.com/latest/rmosek/install-interface.html) .
-The *Rmosek* in turn depends on *MOSEK*, which requires a license; a free one for 365 days can be obtained [here](https://www.mosek.com/products/academic-licenses/)
+    - The installation instructions of *Rmosek* can be found in [here]({https://docs.mosek.com/latest/rmosek/install-interface.html).
+The *Rmosek* in turn depends on *MOSEK*, which requires a license; a free one for 365 days can be obtained [here](https://www.mosek.com/products/academic-licenses/).

-4. In your HPC account, change your current directory to the ZDIRECT folder using the ``cd" command:
+4. In your HPC account, change your current directory to the ZDIRECT folder using the "cd" command:
 ```
 cd    (your own working directory)/ZDIRECT
 ```